dps923/winter2017/assignments/a5-ict-curriculum.md

 ### Create a controller for the Course detail view

 ### Update and design the storyboard scenes/views

-### Update the code in the app delegate and new controllers

 ### Clean up the project
 (partial information, to be updated)